Sizwe780/azora-os/ui/README.md

 These are your guides.
 Please take the oath of making this great product the best.

-Yours in development and vision,
+Yours in development, vision and excellence
 Sizwe Ngwenya